Tim2othy/qmk-config/README.md

+# Basics

+## Layout

+We have

+- `test.txt` where one can test what your layout can do
+- `Tim2othy\keymap.c` The main file you want to edit
+- `default\keymap.c` The default keymap
+- `link-actual-c-file.lnk` the link to the folder where the `c` file that you compile has to go.

-# How to update the layout
+## How to update the layout

-Edit the `c` in this repository.
-Then copy it over to the folder and replace the previous version.
+Edit `Tim2othy\keymap.c`.
+Then copy it over to this `link-actual-c-file.lnk` folder and replace the previous version.

 Then using the terminal QMK MSYS, compile the file and flash it at the same time by entering `qmk flash`, and pressing the activating button on the keyboard.